buds-lab/abm-demo/README.md

 # Content

 - `docs/`: Slides used in the presentation.
 - `openai-gym/`: openAI python examples.
-Explanation about the contentes is given on slide 22 of the presentation.
+Explanation about the contents is given on slide 22 of the presentation.
-- `comfortlearn/`: Files for custom openAI gym environment for occupant-centric control and ABM
+- `comfortlearn/`: Files for custom openAI gym environment for occupant-centric control and ABM.
+Explanation about the contents is given on slide 34 of the presentation.

 # Requirements